SixNines/hp-anyware-session-metrics/README.md

-# HP Anywhere session metrics in AWS
+# PCoIP session metrics in AWS

 [HP Anywhere](https://www.hp.com/us-en/solutions/digital-workspaces.html) is a product that allows companys to grant remote access to virtual workstations using the [PCoIP protocol](https://www.teradici.com/what-is-pcoip), which offers a secure, high-definition and highly responsive computing experience when working on a remote desktop that can be hosted both onprem or in the cloud.